waynegramlich/ezcad3/README.md

    coordinate system.
 (This type is shortened to "P" because is used so much.)

-* *Place* is used to represent a *Part* placement in a sub-assembly.

 Each EZCAD class method validates that its arguments types are correct.
-(If you have ever heard of the "duck typing" design pattern, EZCAD most definitely does **not** use that particular programming religion.)
+(If you have ever heard of the "duck typing" design pattern, EZCAD most definitely does **not** use that particular design pattern.)

-The CAM (Computer Aided Manufacture) portion is based on the following classes:
+The CAM (Computer Aided Manufacture) portion of EZCAD is based on the following classes:

 * *EZCAD* is the global object that orchestrates the entire process.